helton/blog/content/blog/express/index.md

 });
 ```

 Is that so?
-Not quite, we still need to tell it to listen some port:
+Not quite, we still need to tell it to listen to some port:

 ```javascript
 app.listen(3000);
 ```

-What if I want to get some information to know if the server is really running?
+What if I want to get some information to know if the server is running?
 Well, you can attach a callback function when calling `listen`:

 ```javascript
 const server = app.listen(3000, () => console.log('Server running at http://localhost:' + server.address().port));